Escalator and Elevator Accidents

 It is important to promptly hire a qualified and experienced elevator and escalator accident attorney.
 Your attorney will undertake a prompt factual investigation, identify and contact witnesses, preserve essential evidence, and make claims and notify insurance companies.

-Hire an Experienced Elevator and Escalator Accident LawyerThe lawyers at Breakstone, White & Gluck have over 100 years combined experience handling complex personal injury and wrongful death cases, including complex escalator and elevator accident cases.
+Hire an Experienced Elevator and Escalator Accident LawyerThe lawyers at Breakstone, White & Gluck in Boston are experienced in handling complex personal injury and premises liability cases, including serious escalator and elevator accident cases.
 Our firm has the experience, the knowledge and the resources to best handle any elevator or escalator accident case resulting in personal injury or wrongful death.
+We have been consistently recognized as among the top personal injury lawyers in Boston, including by Top 100 New England Super Lawyers, Top 100 Massachusetts Super Lawyers and as Massachusetts Super Lawyers in the specialties of personal injury and medical malpractice.
+This list appears annually as a supplement in Boston Magazine.

 Initial consultation with our firm is always free, and our cases are handled on a contingent fee basis.
 Please call our toll free number at 800-379-1244, or use our contact form.

 We look forward to representing you on your case.